turtlesteak/TTOC-1/README.md

 # [TankTrouble Online Competition](https://samn-c.github.io/TTOC)
-This is the official website for TTOC, a competition which I started in late 2016 as a way to provide the TankTrouble community with means of ranking eachother in different gamemodes, to test different skills.
+This is the official website for TTOC, a competition which I started in late 2016 as a way to provide the TankTrouble community with means of ranking each other in different gamemodes, to test different skills.

 As the years passed by, I was promoted to moderator status in the community.
 This gave me a chance